stripe/stripe-python/README.md

 ### Async

-Asynchronous versions of most request-making methods are available by suffixing the method name with `_async`.
+Asynchronous versions of request-making methods are available by suffixing the method name with `_async`.

 ```python